 Williams rocketed a return to break for an 8-7 lead in the final set, then showed how much she wanted to win, throwing back her head and letting out a long scream.
 She has been stalled at 13 Grand Slam titles since winning Wimbledon for the fourth time in 2010, and dealt with a series of health issues in 2010-11.

 Defending champion Petra Kvitova and former French Open champions Ana Ivanovic and Francesca Schiavone also reached the fourth round.
 Qualifier Brian Baker, an American mounting a career comeback from reconstructive elbow surgery, continued his surprising run by beating Benoit Paire 6-4, 4-6, 6-1, 6-3.

 On a sunny, windy afternoon, the retractable Centre Court roof was open after being closed all day Friday, and the breeze that had Williams' skirt flapping might have contributed to her slow start.
-She struggled with her returns, and several times shanked serves by Zheng that barely reached 100 mph.
+She struggled with her return, and several times shanked serves by Zheng that barely reached 100 mph.

-Williams didn't have a break-point chance in the first set, and every point Zheng won in the tiebreaker came on an error by her opponent, including two mishit returns.
+Her sister didn't have a break-point chance in the first set, and every point Zheng won in the tiebreaker came on an error by her opponent, including two mishit returns.
 Williams briefly locked on Zheng's serve in the second set, sweeping the final 13 points to even the match.

-In the last set, Williams overcame a love-40 deficit to hold for 2-all.
+In the final set, Williams overcame a love-40 deficit to hold for 2-all.
 Two games later, when she bounced a kick second serve over her opponent's head for an ace, Zheng managed a laugh.

 Later in the set Williams won 14 consecutive service points, including three aces in one game to reach 7-all.
 She held 18 times and lost only 18 of 98 service points.